Blog

 Ponding water refers to the accumulation of water on a roof surface for more than 48 hours after rainfall.
 This issue is particularly common on flat or low-slope roofs with inadequate drainage or sagging areas.
 Ponding water can cause:

-Addressing ponding water may require adding or modifying roof drains, installing tapered insulation to promote positive drainage, or applying a lightweight fill material to level the roof surface.
+To address ponding water, you may need to add or change roof drains.
+Installing tapered insulation can help promote positive drainage.
+Additionally, applying a lightweight fill material can level the roof surface.

 Blistering and Bubbling

-Blistering and bubbling occur when pockets of air or moisture become trapped beneath the roofing membrane, causing it to lift and form bubble-like protrusions.
+Blistering and bubbling happen when air or moisture gets trapped under the roofing membrane.
+This causes the membrane to lift and form bubble-like protrusions.
 This problem can be caused by:

 Blisters and bubbles can eventually lead to cracks, splits, and leaks if left unrepaired.